 Anyone else crazy about family board games?

-It may have subconciously been why I decided to have a lot of children.
+It may have subconciously been why I decided to have a lot of children (especially since I discovered my husband does not like them).

-More importantly, there are no words to describe the feeling of finally beating my 13-year-old (the blonde 5-year-old in the photo below).
+And no words can describe the feeling of finally beating my 13-year-old (the blonde 5-year-old in the photo below).
 Once.
 Because who knows teens need to be reminded that parents do have actual skills from time to time? #oldpersonwin

 And it takes me back to the time we stumbled upon outdoor chess in a park and the boys jumped right in.